morganavickery/literature-review-database-template/README.md

 ## 2. Update the Literature Database

 `assets/database.csv` is the only data source the page reads.
 You can edit it in Excel, Google Sheets, or any CSV-friendly tool.
-Keep the header row exactly as-is so the app can map each column correctly:
+Keep the existing column names so the app can map each column correctly; add more `filter` columns if you introduce additional filters in `config.json`.

 ```
-title,authors_abbrev,venue,abstract,doi_link,filter1,filter2,filter3,info1,info2,info3
+title,authors_abbrev,year,venue,abstract,doi_link,filter1,filter2,filter3,info1,info2,info3
 ```

 * Copy this starter template into your spreadsheet (the first row must remain the header above):